• Skip to primary navigation

 Vegan cookie dough balls on a piece of white parchment paper, topped with sea salt.

-Sometimes we all have a sweet tooth where we want a dessert NOW.
-Not 2 hours from now, after dinner, or tomorrow, but just right now.
+Sometimes we all have a sweet tooth where we want a dessert now, not two hours from now, or tomorrow, but just right now.

-And just think of the many ways you can use this vegan chocolate chip cookie dough- in brownies, cupcakes, frosting, ice cream, etc.
+And think of the many ways you can use this vegan chocolate chip cookie dough- in homemade vegan brownies, carrot cake cupcakes, carrot cake frosting, ice cream, etc.

 Jump to: